Looking for the first Kiki Button mystery?

 Paris books – non-fiction:

 These works are all about the Annees folles, the crazy years, of Paris in the 1920s and 1930s.
 But more than that, they each give a sense of how exciting Paris was then, how much of modern life was shaped in this time – and how the historical fact is often richer and more complex than the myth.
-Most of them have an anecdotal, story-telling style that makes them as easy to read as a novel.
+Many of them have an anecdotal, story-telling style that make them as easy to read as a novel.

 Paris was a woman: Portraits from the Left Bank by Andrea Weiss

 Flappers: Six women of a dangerous generation by Judith Mackrell

 Expatriate Paris:A Cultural and Literary Guide to Paris of the 1920s by Arlen J. Hansen

 Crucible: The Long End of the Great War and the Birth of the New World 1917-1924 by Charles Emmerson

 The Vanquished: Why the First World War failed to end, 1917-1923 by Robert Gewarth